-Trying to compare the visit you are currently attending (however you are attending it) with the visit you took to that one other school six months ago is a futile endeavor for most of us.
+Trying to compare the visit you are currently attending with the visit you took to that one other school six months ago is a futile endeavor for most of us.

 So instead, have a list of what you think you want.
 This could be anything from basic facts, like what majors are offered, to more abstract information, like the school’s “feel.”
 Compare each visit to your list and make note of schools that align well—from there, you can dig deeper!

 3. Listen when your list is wrong.

 Graduating from high school in Montana, my college list was three items long: I wanted to be somewhere in the mountains, with no humidity, and a very distinct campus feel.

 As I like to say, “One out of three gets me into the Baseball Hall of Fame!”

 Notre Dame is not in the mountains, and South Bend does receive its share of humidity (though, as my wife from New Orleans frequently says, “Bless your heart”).